 Polyps are see-through animals, though they are world famous for their magnificent fluorescent colors that attract snorkelers to spend hours observing, photographing, and filming their wonderful colors.
 The thing is, the corals are “borrowing” the color from the algae that live inside of them.
 Corals and algae live in symbiotic harmony and make a useful exchange of food and accommodation.

 When coral reefs suffer a stressful situation like higher temperatures or pollution, they kick the algae out.
 This process is known as a coral bleaching because they return to their natural color.
 Coral bleaching can be deadly for the polyps if it lasts too long.

 The calcium carbonate skeletons have three rings that represent natural recorders of temperature and water chemistry changes.
 These recordings help scientists to understand what were the seas like in the past.

-Coral reefs, also known as the underwater rainforests cover 1% of the world’s ocean seabeds and they are providing homes for a variety of animal and plant species and play a large role in protecting young fish species while they are growing.
+Coral reefs, also known as the underwater rainforests, cover 1 percent of the world’s ocean seabeds, and they are providing homes for a variety of animal and plant species and play a large role in protecting young ish feefish species while they are growing.

-The structure of coral reefs help to slow down waves movments and playing a life-saving role.
+The structure of coral reefs helps to slow down waves movements and play a life-saving role.
 By slowing down the waves, corals contribute to preventing tsunamis and cyclones from hit the coastlines around the world.